Trollimpo/EXO-Wings-Linux/README.md

 `makepkg -si`

+## Plasma Mobile Install
-### Plasma Mobile Install
+### Install Plasma Mobile

-I installed Plasma Mobile by running `yay -S plasma-mobile konsole sddm kate` (this WILL take a while to compile, this machine isn't very fast).
+`yay -S plasma-mobile konsole sddm kate` (this WILL take a while to compile, this machine isn't very fast).

+### Enable network manager and bluetooth

+`systemctl enable NetworkManager.service`

+`systemctl enable bluetooth.service`

+### Virtual keyboard on login screen
-Place `virtualkbd.conf` on `/etc/sddm.conf.d/` to get the virtual keyboard working on SDDM, so that login on tablet mode is possible.
+Place `virtualkbd.conf` on `/etc/sddm.conf.d/`

-### Screen Rotation Fix
+## Screen Rotation Fix
 By default, the screen rotation is reversed on this machine (rotating the device clockwise will rotate the screen counter-clockwise and viceversa).

 Fixing this requires installing `iio-sensor-proxy` and placing the `61-sensor-local.hwdb` file on `/etc/udev/hwdb.d/`, and then running `systemd-hwdb update` and `udevadm trigger` to apply the changes.

-### Front and Back Cameras
+## Front and Back Cameras
 Don't work yet :(

-### TPM 90s Startjob Fix
+## TPM 90s Startjob Fix
 `systemctl mask dev-tpmrm0.device`